galmaimon/IAT-Qulatrics/qualtrixBIAT_post.md

 ### Define your BIAT

-Now, change your code to build the IAT you need.
+Now, change your code to build the BIAT you need.
 If you’re using photos, put them in your own directory and change your IAT script to search for images there: base_url: {image:’YOUR URL GOES HERE’}.
 If you’re using words rather than photos, you need to update the [media](https://minnojs.github.io/minno-time/0.5/time/API.html#media) object of the categories.
 For instance: {word: 'Tyrone'}.

 If you want to update the attributes, see how the attributes are defined in the [extension script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js) and override them by defining your own attributes in your IAT script.

-Although our IAT script supports touch devices, the IAT does not detect automatically whether the participant is using a touch device (e.g., mobile).
+Although our BIAT script supports touch devices, the BIAT does not detect automatically whether the participant is using a touch device (e.g., mobile).
 Therefore, if you want your participants to run the IAT on a mobile device or a tablet, you will need to create an IAT version specifically for those participants (in your script, set isTouch:true in the IAT parameters).

-### Processing the IAT data
+### Processing the BIAT data

 The original [post](https://minnojs.github.io/minnojs-blog/qualtrics/) about running MinnoJS scripts from Qualtrics explains the how to process the data saved by Qualtrics.
 [Here](https://github.com/baranan/minno-tasks/blob/master/docs/minno.qualtrics.iat.process.rmd)([download from [here](https://baranan.github.io/minno-tasks/minno.qualtrics.iat.process.rmd)] is an R (well, rmd) script that you can use to analyze the IAT data.
 If you don’t feel comfortable using R, here is how to create a csv file with the IAT data, using Excel.
 1. Download the data from Qualtrics as csv.
 2. Open the csv file with Excel
-3. Copy only the cells with IAT data.
+3. Copy only the cells with BIAT data.
 For instance, because the BIAT was in Q3 in my Qualtrics questionnaire, the relevant column is under Q3.
 Select only the cells with that data and copy those cells.
 4. Open a notepad (or notepad++ or any other simple editor) and paste the data (the cells you copied) to that file.
 5. Replace (usually, using ctrl-H) the text *“block,trial* with the text *block,trial* (to remove the “ before block)
 6. Replace “”” (three double quotes) with “” (two double quotes)